 - Cyclical unemployment occurs when there is not enough demand for goods and services in the economy at large to provide jobs for everyone.
 This is a natural result of capitalism.

-As of December 2019, the national unemployment rate is 3.6%.
-The unemployment rate varies between states, ranging from 2.30% to 6.10%.
-In general, the current unemployment rates in the states are lower than they were in 2018, with only a few exceptions.
+As of April 2022, the national unemployment rate is 3.4%.
+The unemployment rate varies between states, ranging from 1.9% to 5.3%.
+In general, the current unemployment rates in the states are lower than they have been in the past 4 years, with few exceptions.